Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Asset Fund (Institutional Shares) increased 9.77% for the year, yet trailed the Russell Midcap Growth Index by 213 basis points, due to differences in sector weightings and stock selection.
+The Baron Asset Fund (Institutional Shares) increased 3.52% in the first quarter, yet trailed the Russell Midcap Growth Index by 186 basis points due to stock selection.

 Back to Top